 Low levels of certain B vitamins can lead to hair loss.
 Food rich in B vitamins include eggs, red meat and chicken including the liver and kidneys, chickpeas, black beans, whole grains and dark green leafy veg like kale and spinach.

 Vitamin E has been found to support hair and scalp health.
 Vitamin E rich food includes sunflower seeds, almonds, avocado and oily fish.

 Natural Remedies for Hair Loss

 Adaptogen herbs help to reduce stress levels and together with stress-reducing practices can help to lower cortisol levels and balance the entire endocrine system.
-My favourites for stress reduction are ashwaganda and rhodiola.
+My favourites for stress reduction are ashwagandha and Rhodiola.

 Vitamin D stimulates new hair growth.
-Spending time in the sunshine daily helps with Vitamin D absorption as to do eating many of the abovementioned foods.
+Spending time in the sunshine daily helps with Vitamin D absorption as does eating many of the abovementioned foods.
 Supplementing with Vitamin D in winter is a good option for many.